Early Alerts Information for Students

 - Math – occur in a range of weeks after your first exam, normally between Weeks 4 and 8

-- Chemistry – occur in a range of weeks after your first exam, normally between Weeks 4 and 8
+- Chemistry and Physics – occur in a range of weeks after your first exam, normally between Weeks 4 and 8

 If you receive an alert, you may need to contact your professor or advisor (or both) to work through how to resolve your challenges in your course.
 Your instructors are being asked to provide comments that will help you understand how you can take action related to the alert they’re letting you know about.